 DC Ties

-All of the existing DC ties, including those connecting to the Comisión Federal de Electricidad (CFE), will be set based on a review of historical DC tie import/export information and any changes in the capacity of the DC ties.
+All existing DC ties, including those connecting to the Comisión Federal de Electricidad (CFE), will be set based on a review of historical DC tie import/export information and any changes in the capacity of the DC ties.

 Reserve Requirements

-The reserve requirements in RTP reliability and economic analysis will be based on a review of ERCOT’s Responsive Reserve and Regulation Up requirements.
+The reserve requirements in RTP reliability and economic analysis will be based on a review of ERCOT’s Responsive Reserve and Regulation Up requirements, respectively.

 Fuel Price and Other Considerations

-Wind and Solar production costs will be modeled at $0/MWh in the economic analysis.
-An adjustment representative of the Production Tax Credit (PTC) will be included for wind.
-ERCOT will review available sources for fuel price forecast for the 2022 RTP, these sources include, but are not limited to, the Energy Information Agency’s (EIA) Current Annual Energy Outlook (AEO), SNL, and NYMEX.
-ERCOT will also review available sources for emission costs for the 2022 RTP.
+Wind and solar production costs will be modeled at $0/MWh in the economic analysis.
+ERCOT will review available sources for fuel price forecasts for the 2023 RTP.
+These sources include, but are not limited to, the Energy Information Agency’s (EIA) current Annual Energy Outlook (AEO), SNL, and NYMEX.
+ERCOT will also review available sources for emission costs for the 2023 RTP.
 These sources include, but are not limited to, SNL, EPA, etc.

 Distribution Generation Resources, Settlement Only Distribution Generators, and Unregistered Distributed Generation

 Distribution Generation Resources (DGRs) that are not included in the SSWG base cases will be modeled as simple model generators.
 Settlement Only Distribution Generators (SODGs) will be modeled as simple model generators.
 SODGs and unregistered Distributed Generation (DG) modeled as negative load in the SSWG base cases will be taken offline.
 DGRs will be dispatched similarly to other Generation Resources (GRs) of the same resource type.
-SODGs dispatch will be retained from the SSWG cases.
+The SODG dispatch will be retained from the SSWG cases.

 Energy Storage